Skip to main content

 2.1.3 Mapping Group Item and Type

 Links item types to groups to form a structured item hierarchy for consistent inventory organization.
-To perform the task:

 1. Select a group, click Edit